google/slo-generator/docs/pratices/latency_slo_distrib_metric_cloud_monitoring.md

 ![aggregator 99th](../images/latency_aggregator99th.png)

-The value of 125 ms returned by the graph and close in the [gSuite Sheet](https://docs.google.com/spreadsheets/d/1pvGC_BW1l0D1D8GJY8I3H4QL76xVQ8t0QF_dIQ5lg5I/edit?usp=sharing) to the 128ms high border of bucket number 14
+The value of 125 ms returned by the graph is close in the [Google Sheet](https://docs.google.com/spreadsheets/d/1pvGC_BW1l0D1D8GJY8I3H4QL76xVQ8t0QF_dIQ5lg5I/edit?usp=sharing) to the 128ms high border of bucket number 14.

 We can define the following 2 latency SLOs by specifying the threshold_bucket value in the yaml config